How To Improve As Brewmaster Monk — Dragonflight 10.0.5

 Keg Smash right as it comes off cooldown.
 However, players who do this too often

 will find it severely impacts their play.
-Keg Smash does very large amounts of
+Keg Smash does a large amount of

 damage and reduces the cooldown on your all-important Brews.